BogdanStirbat/BogdanStirbat.github.io/_posts/2018-04-01-maven-transitive-dependencies.markdown

 ![Project structure]({{ "/assets/maven-transitive-dependencies/transitive-dependency-study.png" | absolute_url }})

 Above image was created with [draw.io](https://www.draw.io/).
+As can be seen from the picture above, this project is a case study for a conflicting transitive dependency.
 The repository consists of 4 Maven projects:

 [message-library](https://github.com/BogdanStirbat/transitive-dependency-study/tree/master/message-library)

+This library exists, in my local Maven repository, in 2 versions.
 The library has, for demo purposes, the following class:
 {% highlight java %}
 package com.bstirbat.transitive.dependency.study;